robinrodricks/FluentFTP/README.md

 ## XCRC / XMD5 / XSHA

-XCRC, XMD5, and XSHA are non standard commands and to the best that I can tell contain no kind of formal specification.
-Support for them exists as extension methods in the FluentFTP.Extensions namespace as of the latest revision.
+XCRC, XMD5, and XSHA are non standard commands and contain no kind of formal specification.
 They are not guaranteed to work and you are strongly encouraged to check the FtpClient.Capabilities flags for the respective flag (XCRC, XMD5, XSHA1, XSHA256, XSHA512) before calling these methods.

 Support for the MD5 command as described [here](http://tools.ietf.org/html/draft-twine-ftpmd5-00#section-3.1) has also been added.
 Again, check for FtpFeature.MD5 before executing the command.

-Experimental support for the HASH command has been added to FluentFTP.
+Support for the HASH command has been added to FluentFTP.
 It supports retrieving SHA-1, SHA-256, SHA-512, and MD5 hashes from servers that support this feature.
 The returned object, FtpHash, has a method to check the result against a given stream or local file.
 You can read more about HASH in [this draft](http://tools.ietf.org/html/draft-bryan-ftpext-hash-02).

 ## Pipelining